kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ## Challenge 1: Letter from the future ✉️✍🏾

 > **Description:** Imagine it's week 5 of Try Kibo.
 Write a message to your present self in the padlet below.
 Describe how you will work to make sure you successfully complete the program.
-Ever team member should post a message
+Every team member should post a message

 >
 - Click on the + sign
-- Enter your full name in the "Subject"
+- Enter your first name and last initial in the "Subject"
 - Write your intention
 - Add an image or GIF to accompany your message(optional)
 - Click "Publish"